tsender/AutomaticSceneGeneration/README.md

    - Under "Animation", provide the `Animation Mode` and `Anim Class`.
    - Under "Mesh", provide the `Skeletal Mesh`.
    - Under "Materials", make sure the skeletal mesh materials appear.
-3. Go the physics asset for the skeletal mesh.
-Click on each component in the Skeleton Tree and under "Collision", check the box "Simulation Generates Hit Events".
+3. Go to the physics asset for the skeletal mesh.
+Click on each component in the Skeleton Tree and under "Collision", check the box `Simulation Generates Hit Events`.
 4. Go to the Class Defaults for the BP actor
    - Adjust the `Linear Motion Threshold` value as desired.
 This value is used to determine if the vehicle is stuck or idling.
    - Set the vehicle name as desired.
 All ROS topics pertaining to the vehicle will have the prefix `/asg_workerX/vehicle_name/`.
 If no worker is present, then the prefix will just be `/vehicle/`.